Iran negotiator arrives in Vienna for key nuclear talks

-Shafaq News/ Iran’s chief nuclear negotiator Ali Bagheri arrived Saturday in Vienna ahead of talks aimed at reviving the 2015 deal with world powers on the country’s atomic program, state media said.
+Shafaq News/ Iran's chief nuclear negotiator, Ali Bagheri, arrived on Saturday in the Austrian capital, Vienna, ahead of talks aimed at reviving the 2015 deal with world powers on the country's atomic programme, Iranian state media said.

 "Heading a delegation, Deputy Foreign Minister Ali Bagheri has arrived in Vienna, Austria, to attend the next round of the joint commission meeting of the Iran nuclear deal," said the official IRNA news agency.